 The Sociology Major at Johns Hopkins University helps students develop expertise by exposing them to research and teaching in several areas central to the discipline.
-These areas include social stratification, economic sociology, political sociology, international development, world-systems studies, cross-national research, race and ethnic relations, medical sociology, sociology of immigration, sociology of education, human development over the life course, the family, and social structure and personality.
-As a small department, department faculty pride themselves on getting to know students, their interests, and learning goals at a deep level.
+These areas include social stratification, economic sociology, political sociology, international development, world-systems studies, cross-national research, race and ethnicity, urban sociology, medical sociology, sociology of immigration, sociology of education, human development over the life course, the family, and gender.
 Students completing the major become conversant with a wide range of theoretical perspectives, the logic of research design, and the tools of data collection and analysis.
 Additionally, writing and other communication skills are honed.

 A major in Sociology is a good choice for students interested in a variety of post-graduation routes.
 For those planning to go to medical school, the major can be combined with the required pre-medical course sequence.
 Recent graduates from the department have found positions in non-governmental organizations focusing on international development, research departments of major corporations, local government social service agencies, teaching, and have also pursued graduate school in sociology, public health, medicine, law, urban planning, and education.